 several area coal companies.

 Most of the patch housing at Darragh has been drastically altered and modernized, turning it into a suburb of Irwin and Jeanette.
-These people may have added a bay window and
+The slate dump is in the background.
+Google Street View image

 In this aerial image the mine site is on the left, in the middle is the brick power house that I forgot to photograph back in 2003, and the coal